Ty France Player Props: Mariners vs. Athletics

 Ty France At The Plate

-- France is hitting .245 with nine doubles, a home run and 10 walks.
+- France is batting .238 with nine doubles, a home run and 11 walks.

-- He has hit a long ball in one of 28 games, and in 0.8% of his plate appearances.
+- France has driven home a run in 10 games this season (34.5%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..

-- France has had at least one RBI in 35.7% of his games this year (10 of 28), with more than one RBI four times (14.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 48.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.